-ED180 EDUCATIONAL METHODS
+ED180B EDUCATIONAL METHODS II

-Prerequisite: None
+Prerequisite: ED180A

-This course provides the knowledge and skills necessary to plan, prepare and implement educational activities and teaching strategies in a K-12th grade educational setting.
+This course provides experience in developing thematic units of learning and educational materials for classroom use in a K-12th grade educational setting.
 The course is designed for individuals interested in pursuing a career in an educational setting.
-Course content focuses on identifying the diversity of learners' needs, instructional approaches to best address this diversity, planning and implementing activities, and project based learning.
+Course content focuses on interdisciplinary thematic units linked to the Earth Charter, a literature-based thematic unit, and nonfiction-based thematic unit.
+Students are expected to demonstrate critical thinking and reflective practice.